 If you’re considering trying out Affinity as an alternative to InDesign, consider this your ultimate Affinity Publisher guide.
 We’ll weigh up the pros and cons of each software option, look at some of Affinity Publisher’s coolest features, and give our verdict on whether the Affinity design suite offers serious competition for Adobe’s Creative Cloud.

-This Affinity Publisher review is based on my experience of using the most recent version of the Affinity software (1.8).
+This Affinity Publisher review is based on my experience of using version 1.8 of the Affinity software.
 As a seasoned InDesign user (I even created a website, InDesignSkills, devoted to my love of the program), I was surprised by how much I enjoyed using Affinity software.
-Read on to discover what Affinity Publisher is, and why Affinity is an alternative to InDesign for aspiring and pro designers alike.
+Read on to discover what Affinity Publisher is and why Affinity is an alternative to InDesign for aspiring and pro designers alike.

-Discover a range of professionally-designed Affinity Publisher templates over at Envato Elements.
+Discover a range of professionally designed Affinity Publisher templates over at Envato Elements.
 I've also sprinkled some Affinity Publisher tutorials and resources throughout this article.

 What Is Affinity Publisher?